Skip to main content

 • Payment Term Standardization: Establishing clear and consistent payment terms for all credit-based transactions.

-• Monitoring and Adjustment: Continuously tracking partner credit utilization and adjusting limits as needed.
+• Monitoring and Adjustment: Continuously tracking partner credit use and adjusting limits as needed.

 • Transparency: Communicating credit policies and decisions clearly to partners.